 The elastic draw cord around the neck of this bag, showing how it came to us, with no buckle to keep it tight!
 We also found that elastic is not the best cord for this purpose, as it stretches looser when all you want is a tight seal around the neck.

 We also found that the zipper was prone to catching on the inside of the nearest baffle fabric, and thought this could have been fixed with a draft tube made with some tougher material like was found on the Flicker 40 UL.
 While we didn't test this bag to failure, we surmise that one of these two features will be the first fail point in this otherwise well-constructed sleeping bag.
-Even considering the super awesome roll-top, waterproof, cube fiber stuff sack that is included with your purchase, we couldn't give the features on this bag nearly as high a score as similar products, like the Backcountry Quilt 700.
+Even considering the super awesome roll-top, waterproof, cube fiber stuff sack that is included with your purchase, we couldn't give the features on this bag nearly as high a score as some other products.

 We had to pirate a buckle off of another piece of gear, and rig it up for usage.
 This poorly executed feature was one of the only complaints we could find with this otherwise excellent sleeping bag.